smbache/blatr/cran-comments.md

-## General
+## Minor update information:
-This is a re-submission based on Email response from Uwe Ligges and Prof. Brian Ripley.
-It seems the Blat URL was unstable, I have success browsing through the main website.
-I missed the title case and the period; has been corrected (again!).
+This minor update fixes a bug where filenames to be used as email body was not always quoted correctly for the system command.

-A short case for windows only is given below.
+I also corrected the quotation style for 'Blat' in the title and description, as requested.

 ## Test environments
 * local Windows installation (this is a Windows only package)